 Impact & Vision

 At Avesta Housing, we envision a future in which our communities thrive because everyone has a place to call home.
 Guided by that vision, our work has a positive impact on the individuals, families, and communities where Avesta builds and maintains safe, quality, affordable homes.
+Click here to read our latest Impact Report and browse below to discover how Avesta has helped people in need.

 ’They don't just give you a home – they give you hope'